President and Head of College Désirée Mcgraw

 About Désirée McGraw

-During 2003 to 2006, Désirée was Senior Policy Advisor to the Prime Minister and Director of Policy to Canada’s Minister of International Cooperation, coordinating all key ministerial files in the areas of sustainable development, stakeholder
+Prior to that, Désirée was a Senior Policy Advisor to the Prime Minister of Canada and Director of Policy for the Minister of International Cooperation.
+In this capacity, Désirée coordinated all key files in the areas of sustainable development, stakeholder

 relations and multilateral organizations with direct involvement in Canada’s response to humanitarian crises such as HIV/AIDS in Africa, the Indian Ocean Tsunami (2004) and the Pakistan Earthquake (2005).
 She was also the principal political advisor and key

 contributor to the Government of Canada’s 2005 International Policy Statement on Development Cooperation.

 She is an original member and serves on the Advisory Council of the Banff Forum for young professionals involved in public service, as an advisor to AudaciousYou, an AI-powered startup on the future of work and education).
 Désirée also serves on the National Board of The Foundation for the Study of Processes of Government in Canada and is a Fellow of the Centre for the Study of Democracy and Diversity at Queen’s University.